DivineOmega/php-dcom/README.md

 DCOM_MAIN_DATABASE_NAME=testdb
 ```

+DCOM supports the creation of both `mysqli` and `pdo` objects.

-You can then establish a connection to the database, as shown below.
-DCOM will
+After setting up your `.env` file, you can then establish a connection to the
-ensure your application only uses a single connection to each database per request.
+database, as shown below.
+DCOM will ensure your application only uses a
+single connection to each database per request.

 ```php
 require 'vendor/autoload.php';